Mileena28/Mileena28.github.io/astrology-content/360-horoscope/month-01.md

 ### Universal Influence
 Professional wisdom emerges from professional grief.
 Releasing attachment to career outcomes paradoxically enables greater career success.
 The wise griever achieves by not grasping, succeeds by not forcing.

-The cosmos reveals: *Master your profession by releasing your need to master it.*
+The cosmos reveals through release: *Master your profession by releasing your need to master it.*

 ### The Master of Roots Manifests
 Ultimate material mastery, the power to manifest reality through will, complete sovereignty over the physical realm.
 This Bone Card represents professional mastery so complete it transcends profession—you don't have a career, you ARE the career.